 It's my understanding Options carried out checks on the ABC corporate bond investment initially in 2012 and again, when the second bond issue was announced, in January 2013.
 Options concluded that it was eligible for investment within a pension scheme.
 Options considered the bond an unregulated, alternative investment, which was high risk and speculative, and as such, required investors to complete a copy of its member's declaration before accepting the investment into their SIPPs.

-Mr H's dealings with Options and Cape Verde4 Life
+Mr S' dealings with Options and Cape Verde4 Life

-Mr H applied to open a SIPP with Carey in September 2012.
-As part of that application process, he applied to switch his existing personal pension which had an estimated value of around £24,000.
+Mr S applied to open a SIPP with Carey in November 2012.
+As part of that application process, he applied to switch his existing personal pensions which had estimated values of around £47,100, £16,700 and £2,400 respectively.

 The application form included a page for the details of the applicant's financial adviser.
-This page was not completed and noted as "n/a".
-Options said its records show Mr H used Cape Verde4 Life as his introducer and that he provided a letter of authority to that effect with his application.
-Options also said that because CapeVerde4 Life is not a regulated adviser and acted only as an introducer, Mr H was classified as a direct client of Options.
+This page was not completed and crossed out.
+Options records show Mr S used Cape Verde4 Life as his introducer and that he provided a letter of authority to that effect with his application.
+Options also said that because CapeVerde4 Life is not a regulated adviser and acted only as an introducer, Mr S was classified as a direct client of Options.

-Mr H said he was advised by Cape Verde4 Life to invest in Salinas Sea and the ABC corporate bond and to set up a SIPP with Carey and move his existing pensions to it.
-He said this advice was given by Mr C and that it was following an introduction from someone he knew.
-He told us he wasn't aware of Options' involvement until much later and also wasn't informed about the use of Oasis' mortgage.
-He didn't understand why this was required when he could've invested more of his pension outright in Salinas Sea instead of investing £10,000 into the ABC bond.
-In summary, he didn't understand the process and investments and trusted Mr C who he regarded as his adviser, endorsed by a celebrity client.
-We were not provided with documents recording the advice Mr H says he was given by Cape Verde4 Life, and this may have only been given orally.
-Upon investment in October 2012, Options sent a document to Mr H to sign headed: 'SIPP Member Instruction and Declaration Alternative Investment - Salinas Sea'.
+Mr S said he was advised by Cape Verde4 Life (or API initially, which seems to have been used as a name interchangeably) to invest in Salinas Sea and the ABC corporate bond and to set up a SIPP with Carey and move his existing pensions to it.
+He said this advice was given by Mr C and that he was approached by Mr C's company.
+He told us he wasn't interested in changing his pensions before he was contacted by Cape Verde4 Life/API.

+We were not provided with documents recording the advice Mr S says he was given by Cape Verde4 Life, and this may have only been given verbally.
+Instead, Mr S received a report from a third party, 1 Stop Financial Services (see further details about the firm's relationship to Cape Verde4 Life below).
+I've seen a copy of the report which is titled 'Personal Pension Review' and it lists the options available to Mr S with regard to switching his existing pensions to a SIPP or other arrangements, but it doesn't mention any particular investments.
+The last section 'Opinions to consider' is not included in the copy, so it's unclear whether any advice was given to Mr S on the subject of switching his pensions.
+Mr S said he received the report and was then passed back to Mr C of Cape Verde4 Life.

+Upon investment in December 2012, Options sent a document to Mr S to sign, headed: 'SIPP Member Instruction and Declaration Alternative Investment - Salinas Sea'.
 I will refer to this document as 'the declaration'.
 It recorded the investment type as "Hotel Room - Aparthotel on Sal".

-The declaration began: "I, [Mr H] being the member of the above scheme write to instruct Carey Pension Trustees UK Ltd to purchase a Hotel Room with borrowing from the developer with Salinas Sea on the island of Sal in the Cape Verde Islands, managed on a "hotel room basis", through Oasis Atlántico, for a consideration of £25,000.00 on my behalf for the above Scheme."
+The declaration began: "I, [Mr S] being the member of the above scheme write to instruct Carey Pension Trustees UK Ltd to purchase a Hotel Room with borrowing from the developer with Salinas Sea on the island of Sal in the Cape Verde Islands, managed on a "hotel room basis", through Oasis Atlántico, for a consideration of £54,500.00 on my behalf for the above Scheme."